Fall 2015 Enrollment

 CCA’s Career Development Office hosts a Career Expo every year, bringing more than 80 outside firms and organizations to the college to talk to students and discuss their work and interests.
 Career Development also facilitates industry presentations, career treks, professional development workshops, and more.

-CCA alumni have designed shoes for Nike, created characters for animated films by Pixar, illustrated editorials for influential national magazines, and created Emmy-award winning motion graphics.
+CCA alumni have designed shoes for Nike, created characters for animated Pixar films, illustrated editorials for influential national magazines, and created Emmy award-winning motion graphics.
 They have exhibited their work at the Cannes and Sundance film festivals and at major museums around the world.

-According to a 2011 study by the National Endowment for the Arts, jobs in the creative sector will increase by 11 percent by 2018, with some careers (curators, landscape architects, interior designers, architects, and writers) projected to grow at an even higher rate.
+According to a 2011 study by the National Endowment for the Arts, jobs in the creative sector will increase by 11 percent by 2018, with some careers (e.g., curators, landscape architects, interior designers, architects, writers) projected to grow at an even higher rate.
 CCA alumni are already intensely active in all of these fields, and their influence and networks continue to expand.